Tooth-Colored Fillings – Greensboro, GA

 - Metal fillings expand and contract in response to significant temperature changes, which can cause damage to the teeth that host them.
 Composite resin does not have this problem.

-- Tooth-colored fillings require the removal of less healthy tooth tissue than metal ones.
+- Tooth-colored fillings require the removal of less healthy tooth structure than metal ones.

 What Else Should I Know About Tooth-Colored Fillings?

-Because tooth-colored fillings are part of both restorative and cosmetic dentistry in Greensboro, it is likely that your insurance policy will help pay for your treatment.
+Because tooth-colored fillings are part of both restorative and cosmetic dentistry at our Greensboro dental office, it is likely that your insurance policy will help pay for your treatment.
 Still, we encourage you to check with your coverage provider just to make sure.

 Fillings don’t have to be ugly!
 Contact us to schedule an appointment and learn if composite resin restorations are right for you.